1994 Montreal Expos season

 The 1994 Montreal Expos season was the 26th season of the franchise.
-They had the best record in Major League Baseball (74-40), when the 1994–95 Major League Baseball strike ended the season and the team's postseason aspirations.
+They had the best record in Major League Baseball (74–40), when the 1994–95 Major League Baseball strike ended the season and the team's postseason aspirations.
 From June 1 forward, Montreal transformed into the dominant club in the league, going 46−18 until the strike.
-In turn, they also produced the most successful season in franchise history in terms of winning percentage (.649, which would've been 105-57 in a full season).
+In turn, they also produced the most successful season in franchise history in terms of winning percentage (.649, which would have been 105–57 in a full season).
 Five Expos represented the National League at the All-Star Game held in Pittsburgh, including Moisés Alou, who had the game-winning hit for the National League.

+The team was covered in-depth in the 2025 Netflix documentary Who Killed the Montreal Expos?